AmbitiousCity/website-source/content/articles/questions/q-sample-questions.rst

-Sample and test urban design questions
+Sample questions
 ==================================================

-:summary: Some sample questions
+:summary: Questions written to learn how to write questions

 MC issues: why am I doing this?